 More to document than expected

 Today, there are no recorded monolingual speakers of Judeo-Spanish and those whose command of the language is considered excellent are all over the age of 60 (cf. Harris 2011: 52).
-The birth date of the last remaining native speaker is around 1945...
+The birth date of the last remaining native speakers recorded in this project is around 1945...

 ...
 When we started our investigation after reviewing the existing literature, we expected to encounter only a handful of proficient Judeo-Spanish speakers.
 To our surprise, it was not a great challenge to find people fluent in Judeo-Spanish, even among those who were not actively involved in the upkeep of the language or employed in language preservation activities.